 The first part situates research and higher education in Europe in a democratic context: As an actor and key part of civil society.
-It highlights the connection between the democratic values of the CoE and the values of higher education and zooms in on the multiple roles that academic researchers can occupy, both in their professional role and as private citizens.
-It is concluded with a session that situates the right to education and science in a human rights context.
+It highlights the connection between the democratic values of the Council of Europe and the values of higher education and zooms in on the multiple roles that academic researchers can occupy, both in their professional role and as private citizens.
+It concludes with a session that situates the right to education and science in a human rights context.

 The second part zooms in on the six fundamental values of the EHEA.
-An introduction to the mission and vision behind the Bologna process will be followed by a deep-dive on each of the values and their connection to the democratic mission of HEI.
+A deep-dive on each of the values and their connection to the democratic mission of HEI will be concluded by an introduction to the mission and vision behind the Bologna process-its past, present, and future.